kBashar/github-action-tut/README.md

     branches:
       - 'main'
 ```
-To know more about the available github action events follow this [link](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+To know more about the available github action events see this [link](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

 However our project workflow should run whenever a `tag` is pushed.
 Git has a provision to mark a point in the commit history by adding a tag.
 We will use `tag` to mark release commits in our project.
 You can learn more about `git tag` from [here](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 Our event configuration is as follows